elastic/kibana/x-pack/plugins/alerting/README.md

 If the subgroup changes, then the framework will treat the alert as if it had been placed in a new action group.
 It is important to note that we only use the subgroup to denote a change if both the current execution and the previous one specified a subgroup.

 You might wonder, why bother using a subgroup if you can just add a new action group?
-Action Groups are static, and have to be define when the AlertType is defined.
+Action Groups are static, and have to be define when the rule type is defined.
 Action Subgroups are dynamic, and can be defined on the fly.

 This approach enables users to specify actions under specific action groups, but they can't specify actions that are specific to subgroups.
 As subgroups fall under action groups, we will schedule the actions specified for the action group, but the subgroup allows the AlertType implementer to reuse the same action group for multiple different active subgroups.

-## Templating actions
+## Templating Actions

 There needs to be a way to map rule context into action parameters.
 For this, we started off by adding template support.
 Any string within the `params` of a rule saved object's `actions` will be processed as a template and can inject context or state values.